openstack/ironic/doc/source/install/enabling-drivers.rst

 ``irmc``).

 .. note::
-   Starting with the Rocky release, the terminologies *driver*, *dynamic driver*, and *hardware type* have the same meaning in the scope of Bare Metal service.
+   The terminologies *driver*, *dynamic driver*, and *hardware type* have the same meaning in the scope of Bare Metal service.

 .. _enable-hardware-types: